moucheng2017/MisMatch-Semi-Seg/README.md

 ### News
 _[2022 May 30th]_ Happy to announce that our paper got accepted at MIDL 2022 as an oral presentation (top 11.6%)!

-_[2022 July 7th]_ Presenting our paper at MIDL 2022 at ETH Zurich.

-_[2022 Sep 15th]_ We release a new 3D version of our implementation based on a previous paper called UA-MT: https://github.com/yulequan/UA-MT

-_[2022 Oct 28th]_  We release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf
+_[2022 Sep 15th]_ We release a new 3D version of our implementation based on a previous paper called UA-MT: https://github.com/yulequan/UA-MT and we release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf

 _[2023 Feb 13th]_  We are adding new experiments on 3D Brain Tumour segmentation and 3D lung tumour segmentation, will release the updates soon.

 ### Summary
-This repository is an implementation of our MIDL 2022 Oral paper '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)'.
+This repository is an implementation of the MIDL 2022 Oral paper: '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)'.
 This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)

 ### Motivation
 Consistency regularisation with input data perturbations in Semi-supervised classification works